 We now prove our main theorem, which follows easily from Lemma \ref{lemma:ff-shuffle}.

-\begin{theorem} Let $L$ be a forward logic satisfying CIP.
-Then $\FO \preceq L$. \end{theorem} \begin{proof} We proceed by formula induction on \FO-formulas $\varphi$.
+\begin{thm} Let $L$ be a forward logic satisfying CIP.
+Then $\FO \preceq L$. \end{thm} \begin{proof} We proceed by induction on the complexity of \FO-formulas $\varphi$.
 For the base case, clearly $L$ can express all atomic \FO-formulas by applying Lemma \ref{lemma:ff-shuffle} to an appropriate infix atom.
 For the inductive step, the Boolean cases are immediate since $L$ can express all Boolean combinations.
-Hence the only interesting case is when $\varphi := \exists x_k \psi$ for some formula $\psi$.
+Hence the only interesting case is when $\varphi = \exists x_k \psi$ for some formula $\psi$.
 By the inductive hypothesis, $L$ can express $\psi$.
-Applying Lemma \ref{lemma:ff-shuffle}, $L$ can also express $\varphi'$, the result of substituting $x_{n+1}$ for all free occurrences of $x_k$, where $n = gfv(\varphi)$, and leaving all other free variables the same.
+Applying Lemma \ref{lemma:ff-shuffle}, $L$ can also express $\varphi'$, the result of substituting $x_{n+1}$ for all free occurrences of $x_k$, where $n = \gfv(\varphi)$, and leaving all other free variables the same.
 Then by expressibility of ordered quantification, $L$ can express $\exists x_{n+1} \varphi'$, which is equivalent to $\varphi$. \end{proof}